brentp/combined-pvalues/examples/charm/README.md

 awk '$7 < 0.1 || $5 > 8' data/quantile/p.disease/p.disease.regions-p.bed \
     > comb-p.filtered.bed
 ```
 This gives 3105 DMR's compared to Irizarry's 2707.
-Of those 2289 overla
+Of those 2289 overlap,
 meaning 85% of Irizarry's DMR's are represented in the `comb-p` set.

 ```Shell